-Part One, then, deals with the first step: debunking.
-At the end of the article, I've included several links to various "how to" sites for information on fixing any problems you may uncover.
+This article will deal with such debunking.
+At the end, I've included several links to various "how to" sites for information on fixing any problems you may uncover.

 What is paranormal activity, anyway?
 Well, according to a strict dictionary definition, it is anything out of the normal.
 It has become widely accepted in the culture however, to restrict the meaning to anything of a ghostly or other-worldy nature.